LEED v4 overview

 How Examitect reinforces LEED v4

 LEED v4 is a literacy topic on the ExAC, not a credential exam.
 Examitect's question bank treats it that way.
-Where a question is best resolved through LEED concepts (credit categories, certification levels, integrative process, Environmental Product Declarations, regional priority), the answer explanation points back to the matching chapter of the LEED Core Concepts Guide plus any Canadian code provision that affects the same topic.
+Where a question is best resolved through LEED concepts (credit categories, certification levels, integrative process, Environmental Product Declarations, regional priority), the answer explanation points back to the matching section of the LEED Core Concepts Guide plus any Canadian code provision that affects the same topic.

 You also get scenario-based questions for site and environmental analysis, sustainable design literacy, and integrated design, full-length mock exams that mirror ExAC pacing, and free study notes for every ExAC section.
 Try a few sample questions first, then check pricing when you want the full bank.

-LEED v4 and ExAC FAQ
+LEED v4 FAQ

 LEED stands for Leadership in Energy and Environmental Design.
 LEED v4 is the fourth major version of the green building rating system developed by the US Green Building Council (USGBC) and adopted internationally.
 It scores a project across credit categories such as Location and Transportation, Sustainable Sites, Water Efficiency, Energy and Atmosphere, Materials and Resources, and Indoor Environmental Quality, then awards Certified, Silver, Gold, or Platinum based on the points achieved.